dart-lang/dartdoc/tool/mustachio/README.md

 of Dart source code), and also collects a mapping of partial renderer functions that were compiled in the process.
-When the compiler instance compiles its given template into a renderer, it recursvely creates a compiler instance for each referenced partial and compiles the reference partial into a renderer function (see `_BlockCompiler._compilePartial`).
+When the compiler instance compiles its given template into a renderer, it recursvely creates a compiler instance for each referenced partial and compiles the referenced partial into a renderer function (see `_BlockCompiler._compilePartial`).

 In this way, `compileTemplatesToRenderers` collects all of the compiler